 While the fame of Gilles, Leon's, Kopp's and Culver's endures – and their legendary status continues to be further cemented in the Milwaukee psyche – through the years, dozens of other custard stands have come and gone.

 While some shimmered ever so briefly, others were pioneers that endured for decades, searing themselves into the memories of those who experienced them.

 On the eve of National Frozen Custard Day, celebrated annually on Aug.
-8, here is a sampling of some of those places, adapted from our book, "Milwaukee Frozen Custard," published by The History Press and available from all booksellers.
+8, here is a sampling of some of those places, adapted from the book, "Milwaukee Frozen Custard," written by Kathleen McCann and me and published by The History Press and available from all booksellers.